 The Capstone is designed for those with two or more years of full-time, paid vocational ministry experience.
 Course approval must be done in advance by the Director of Experiential Education.

-This course will require students to resource knowledge acquired from the entirety of coursework completed in the MDIV degree program.
+This course will require students to resource knowledge acquired from the entirety of the coursework completed in the MDIV degree program.
 The core competencies and knowledge from each major area of the degree will be resourced in a comprehensive project that outlines a broad understanding in divinity and a developing ministerial identity.

 The course requires the student to resource knowledge acquired from the entirety of coursework completed in the MDiv degree program in order to demonstrate a proficient understanding of key biblical issues within the student’s cultural context.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt.
 The thread must be 300-500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be 150-200 words.
 (CLO: A)

 Statement of Faith Assignments (2)

 The student will write two Statement of Faith papers in current Turabian format that focuses on various topics given in the instructions.
 For each topic, the paper must include: a title, a concise 150-250 word summary stating what the Bible presents as essential to that topic, a documented quote from a Christian leader in church history––not from the Bible––born before 1900 A.D., and at least 10 Bible verses.
 (CLO's: A, B, C)

 Statement of Position Assignment